What is a Request for information (RFI): meaning, example

 How to write a request for information

-With so many elements to choose from, we’ve compiled a short request for information template that covers basic points that should be included to communicate your needs to potential providers:
+With so many elements to choose from, we’ve compiled a short RFI template that covers basic points that should be included to communicate your needs to potential providers:

 It should describe your business’s background, goals, objectives, and confidentiality policies.
 At the end of this part, the supplier will get an overall image of who the requesting company is and what it wants.